 Innovation is costly

 Generating updated packaging with new nutrition and supplements facts panels cuts into profit margins.
 And R&D departments at food, beverage, and supplement companies face stronger regulatory headwinds than ever when trying to bring new products to market.

 Supply chain quality assurance, ingredient transparency, and R&D acceleration require a sea change in how vendors and their customers communicate and collaborate.
 External and internal knowledge silos need to be eliminated, replaced with collaborative platforms that connect all stakeholders, streamline workflows, and scale without piling on headcount.

-TraceGains Network is the collaborative platform food, beverage, and dietary supplements industries have been looking for, where R&D, procurement, quality assurance, and regulatory departments can work together with suppliers across the globe to safely bring new products to market faster.
-TraceGains Network makes available more than 15,000 supplier locations across more than 90 countries for manufacturers and brand owners to source and qualify new vendors, procure new ingredients, build and reformulate recipes, negotiate ingredient specifications, and automatically collect supporting quality and regulatory documentation from an ever-growing library of more than a million supplier documents.
+TraceGains Network is the collaborative platform food and beverage, supplement, and CPG companies have been looking for, where R&D, procurement, quality assurance, and regulatory departments can work together with suppliers across the globe to bring new products to market faster safely.
+TraceGains Network makes more than 30,000 supplier locations across more than 100 countries available for manufacturers to source and qualify new vendors, procure new ingredients, build and reformulate recipes, negotiate ingredient specifications, and automatically collect supporting quality and regulatory documentation from an ever-growing library of more than a million supplier documents.